mvolkmann/blog/src/smalltalk.md

 There are three ways to install a package.

-1. Drag a package file onto the `WorldMorph` and select "install package".
+1. Drag a package file onto the World and select "install package".
-1. Open a "File List" window, locate a package file, select it, and click the "install package" button.
+1. Open a File List, locate a package file, select it, and click the "install package" button.
-1. Open a Workspace window,
+1. Open a Workspace,
    enter the command `Feature require: '{package-name}'`, and press cmd-d (Do it).
    This option only works if the package is